mbleichner/koti/README.md

 - koti can make use of **AUR helpers** with pacman-compatible syntax (e.g. paru, yay).
 - koti is written with **extensibility** in mind - it's easy to extend or customize the behavior in (almost) any way.

-## Limitations

-- Currently, only Arch (pacman) and flatpak is supported.
-In the future, I might add support for apt, yum, etc.

 ## Installation (Arch)

 ```bash